 If the regulations implementing Title IX at 85 Fed.
 Reg.
-30026, 30026-30579 are enjoined or invalidated by a Federal Court with jurisdiction over the university or reversed or replaced by any agency with sufficient authority, the Prohibited Sexual Misconduct Processes will immediately begin to apply to all reports and complaints of Prohibited Sexual Misconduct, including Title IX Sexual Harassment, and the Title IX Sexual Harassment Process will immediately be inoperative unless and until any such injunction, invalidation, reversal, or replacement is overturned.
+30026, 30026-30579 are enjoined or invalidated by a Federal Court with jurisdiction over the university or reversed or replaced by any agency with sufficient authority, the Prohibited Sexual Misconduct Processes (§ 1-111(e)) will immediately begin to apply to all reports and complaints of Prohibited Sexual Misconduct, including Title IX Sexual Harassment, and the Title IX Sexual Harassment Process (§ 1-111(d)) will immediately be inoperative unless and until any such injunction, invalidation, reversal, or replacement is overturned.

 (b) The University of Illinois Urbana-Champaign ("university") is committed to providing a safe and welcoming campus environment that is free from all forms of discrimination based on sex.
+Discrimination based on sex includes discrimination on the basis of sexual orientation or gender identity.
 The university does not discriminate against any person based on sex in its education programs or activities or in employment.
 This policy includes the processes to be used for all reports or complaints of sexual misconduct.
 The grievance processes for Title IX Sexual Harassment and other Prohibited Sexual Misconduct shall be distinct as set out in this policy.